bobred/pymccanalysis/README.md

 # pymccanalysis
-Analysis of PTW mcc and xcc
+Fieldand PDD analysis of PTW mcc and xcc files.